Lucia's Blog: 2020-03-22

 II.
 THE LORD IS IN THIS PLACE:

-How beautiful it is to feel the presence of God and His Son in creation, His marvelous works!
-God is near because He is omnipresent and because of His wonderful and magnificent works.
-His wondrous works draw us near to Him in worship and gratitude for all that He has done for us in the past.
-God's nearness and wondrous works can be seen in His providential judgment, His sovereignty, and His covenant faithfulness.
+How beautiful it is to feel the presence of God and His Son in Creation, His marvelous works!
+God is near because He is omnipresent and because of His wondrous works.
+His wondrous works draw us near to Him in worship and gratitude for all He has done for us in the past.
+God's nearness and marvelous works can be seen in His providential judgment, sovereignty, and covenant faithfulness.

 His beautiful Creation teaches us to trust in Him.
-And though we cannot literally see God’s face now, those who are pure in heart can see Him (Matt.
-5:8) for we know that He is "in this place" (Genesis 28:16).
+Though we cannot literally see God’s face now, those who are pure in heart can see Him (Matt.
+5:8), for we know that He is "in this place" (Genesis 28:16).
 Jesus' sacrifice, death, and blood made it possible to see His Father's face in eternity, for He sent Him that we might have everlasting life (John 3:16).

-Jesus, our Lord, was the "animal" of the sacrifice, and our High Priest who offered His own blood before the heavenly mercy-seat.
-Through Jesus, God draws men to Himself, for Jesus is the way, the truth, and the life and no one can come to the Father but by Him (John 14:6).
-God extends His love to us by the preaching of the Gospel.
+Jesus, our Lord, was the "animal" of the sacrifice and our High Priest who offered His own blood before the heavenly mercy seat.
+Through Jesus, God draws men to Himself, for Jesus is the way, the truth, and the life, and no one can come to the Father but by Him (John 14:6).
+God extends His love to us through the preaching of the Gospel.

 To see Jesus is to see the Father, for they are one (John 10:30).
 God's traits of Godhood are there for all to see through His Son.
 We all can see who He is and what He has done.
 Mankind can see the glory of God through His Son and have a better understanding of God.
 We see God's face when we keep His commands.
 We must know Him to see His face and have eternal life.